 With a normal folder structure, you'd have to search deep within subfolders for that one note on animal related tort law from two years ago.

-This template however leverages the power of Global Tags in Notion.
+This Study Planner in Notion however leverages the power of Global Tags in Notion.
 Topics live in a separate database and you can assign them across other databases.
 In practice that means: